OREGON ASSISTANT MANAGER

-The first 60 days of employment are considered probationary.
+The first season of employment is considered probationary.

 HOW TO APPLY

-Interested candidates may submit a resume and cover letter detailing their interest in this position, as well as personal and employer references by email to: email@example.com with a subject line of “Oregon Assistant Manager .”
+Interested candidates may email a resume and cover letter detailing their interest in this position to: firstname.lastname@example.org with a subject line of “Oregon Assistant Manager .”
 No phone calls please.